 Shaker cabinets are an enduring legacy of American style and, like wood flooring, have the knack for looking good in any setting.
 Their simple frame-and-panel design helps reduce the amount of busyness in a kitchen, making it a soothing, friendly place to be.

-“In a kitchen with a timeless look, you want the cabinets to be part of the backdrop,” says Alan Zielinski, a former president of the National Kitchen and Bath Association.
+“In a kitchen with a timeless look, you want the cabinets to be part of the backdrop,” says Alan Zielinski, president of Better Kitchens in Niles, Ill.
 “You don’t want to be overpowered.
 You’re looking for plain, simple, clean lines.”

 #4: Carrara Marble for Countertops